JustSift/ReSift/docs/tutorial/resift-rentals.md

 export default App;
 ```

-Refresh the page now and you'll see the genres data load after a second 🎉
+Refresh the app now and you shall see the genres data load after a second 🎉

-…However, having to wait for the data to come without knowing what's happening isn't a great user experience .
+…However, having to wait for the data to come without knowing what’s happening isn’t a great user experience .
 We should indicate to our users that the data is loading.

 ![Waiting GIF](https://media.giphy.com/media/9SIXFu7bIUYHhFc19G/giphy.gif)

 #### Show Fetch Status

-We want to show a loading spinner when we fetch data.
-To achieve this, we'll grab the status via `useStatus` and feed that status into the helper function `isLoading`.
-We'l also grab the Material UI spinner called `CircularProgress`.
+We want to show a loading spinner when we are fetching the data.
+To achieve this, we’ll grab the status via `useStatus` and feed that status into the helper function `isLoading`.
+We’ll also grab the Material UI spinner called `CircularProgress`.
+Let’s get them imported:

-Let's get them imported.

 ```js
 import { useStatus, isLoading } from 'resift';
 import { CircularProgress } from '@material-ui/core';
 ```

-Now we can add the spinner in while loading
+Now we can add the spinner in while loading:

 ```js
 function App() {